ubuntupunk/gpg-prompt/src/gpg_prompt/assets/gpg.md

 ## Command List

-This is a list of all gpg commands documented in this file:
+This is a list of all gpg commands documented in this file that form the basis of the associated helper [prompt project](github.com/ubuntpunk/gpg-prompt):

 - `gpg --gen-key`
 - `gpg --full-gen-key`